react-custom-projects/floating-button-npm-package/README.md

 ### Check:

 - Create a new story for your component in **stories** directory following the instructions on **storybook** site.
-- Run storybook for development:
+- Run storybook for development:<br>
     `yarn storybook`

 ### Build: